-As the strategic flood risk management authority in Scotland we have developed our knowledge of the sources and impacts of flooding.
-Supported by the Flood Risk Management (Scotland) Act 2009, we have developed a knowledge base of methods, guidance and summaries that may be useful to responsible authorities, academic projects and consultants delivering flood risk management projects.
-By using standard approaches and national methods our shared knowledge of flooding in Scotland will increase and we can continue to build a national picture of flood risk that reflects local circumstances.
+As the strategic flood risk management authority in Scotland we are continually working to develop and improve our knowledge of the sources and impacts of flooding.
+We have developed a knowledge base of methods, guidance and summaries that may be useful to responsible authorities, academic projects and consultants delivering flood risk management projects, which can be accessed below.

 - Flood maps

 - Gravel deposits and flood risk to agricultural land

 First published in December 2011, the NFRA has provided Scotland with the knowledge and tools to assess the causes and consequences of flooding.
 We work with key stakeholders to periodically review and update the NFRA every six years, ensuring that we can effectively support sustainable flood risk management in Scotland.

 The National Flood Risk Assessment 2018 and data explorer tool is now available.
 There have been a number of changes since the 2011 NFRA including advances in how properties at risk have been identified.

 For information on Flood Risk Management in England, you can visit the Environment Agency website